Music to Jane Collymore's Ears

 “Initially what drew me to music was the lure of freedom of expression,” Collymore said.
 “There's seemingly less structure in art than perhaps on a sports team.
 Now that I’ve spent parts of my life on both sides of the fence, I can honestly say that art and athletics, like most other fields, probably require a blend of both right and left hemispheres to achieve success.”

 During Collymore’s break from volleyball, she could be found playing folk songs in the Seattle coffeehouses and fronting rock bands.
-In 2008, she opened for The Presidents of the USA, Sir Mix A Lot and Outtasite at some of Washington state’s premier music venues, including The Showbox and Napavine Ampitheather.
-She won a licensing deal and first place in Movie Big Shot’s 2008 songwriting contest for her single “Red Moon.”
+In 2008, she opened for The Presidents of the USA and Sir Mix A Lot at some of Washington state’s premier music venues, including The Showbox and Napavine Ampitheather.
+She won a licensing deal and first place in a songwriting contest.

-A move to the Midwest from her birth place of Los Angeles marked Collymore’s first significant experiences with broader social issues such as racism and social isolation.
-However, she credits this change in environment in kick-starting her self-exploration through poetry and leading to her appreciation of rock and metal genres.
+She credits a change in environment as kick-starting her self-exploration through poetry.
 While at the University of Florida, Collymore taught herself to play the guitar.
 During this time period, she began writing and producing songs, calling this creative process a “nice counterbalance to athletics.”

 However, 2009 became a time to mix volleyball and music together.
 After a chance meeting early last year with Hugh McCutcheon, who was just named the U.S. Women’s National Team head coach at the time, the desire to play volleyball again was re-ignited.